noahhefner/website/content/posts/python-containerization/index.md

 ## Take Four - Removing Developer Dependencies

-Our `pyproject.toml` file contains a list of all the dependencies in our project, even dependencies that are only used for development such as `black`, `isort`, and `autoflake`.
-With our current `pyproject.toml` file, these modules will be included in the final image.
-These modules will unneccesssarily increase the size of the final image.
+Our `pyproject.toml` file lists all project dependencies, including development-only tools like `black`, `isort`, and `autoflake`.
+If we include these in the build, they’ll end up in the final image and unnecessarily increase its size.

 We can rework our `pyproject.toml` file to take advantage of [dependency groups](https://docs.astral.sh/uv/concepts/projects/sync/#syncing-development-dependencies) so that we can exclude those modules when we build the image for production.
 I won't cover how to setup dependency groups in this article, but here is what the updated `pyproject.toml` file would look like: